Political Roundup: Problems in the public service

 There is a lot of dissatisfaction at the moment with the "machinery of government" – the government departments, officials, and general bureaucracy that operates behind the scenes to make public services work and helps govern the country.
 And the criticism has been coming from all directions.
-Increasingly there are calls for a shakeup or re-examination of how this machinery is working, and the new government seems particularly keen to carry out reforms to fix what they perceive are some big problems.
-This might end up being one of Jacinda Ardern's promised areas of "transformation", but the first task is to work out what's wrong with the system.
+Increasingly there are calls for a shakeup or re-examination of how this machinery is working, and the new Government seems particularly keen to carry out reforms to fix what it perceives are some big problems.
+This might end up being one of Prime Minister Jacinda Ardern's promised areas of "transformation", but the first task is to work out what's wrong with the system.

 Politicisation and subservience in the public service